Ironically, Greek mythology is itself the subject of many myths that are widely believed by many people around the world.

 Zeus: The serial womanizer of Greek mythology

-He would transform into an animal form to fulfill his desires; therefore his ‘children’ are quite interesting.
+He would transform into various animals to fulfill his desires; therefore, his ‘children’ are quite interesting.

-In all, he seduced both Demeter and her daughter Persephone — who later married his brother — while he had transformed into the form of a serpent.
+All in all, he seduced both Demeter and her daughter Persephone—who later married his brother—while he was transformed into a serpent.

 Pandora is the grandmother of mankind